noahehall/theBookOfNoah/aws_developer.md

   - access types:
     + programmatic: CLI/application access
     + management console: the GUI
-    + security credentils: provides programmatic access via an access key and secret key
+    + security credentials: provides programmatic access via an access key and secret key
       - cannot be used to log into console
       - you only get these once, make sure to download them or you'll have to regenerate them
     + name and pass: used to login to console